 Alhambra Museum Rooms

-Room 6Items that come from Alhambra palaces: architectural elements, furniture, gravestones that come from the royal cemetery, the lamp from the mosque of the Alhambra and the hip chair.
+Room 6There are many pieces here belonging to the Alhambra palaces: architectural elements, furniture, gravestones from the royal cementery, the lamp from the Alhambra mosque, etc...

 Sundays and Tuesdays: 8:30 to 14:30.

-How to Get to Alhambra MuseumIn a small red Alhambra Bus, route C3, get off at the bus stop 'Alhambra'.
+How to Get to the Alhambra MuseumIn a small red Alhambra Bus, route C30 or C32, get off at the bus stop 'Alhambra'.